BA(Comp) 1980, GAICD

-In 1993 David founded Business Synetics, a consultancy company providing Strategic Planning, Systems Architecture and Business Process Improvement services to a broad range of Federal Government agencies including Treasury, Health, Immigration and the intelligence community.
+In 1993 David founded Business Synetics, a consultancy company providing strategic planning, information systems architecture and business process improvement services to a broad range of Federal Government agencies including Treasury, Health, Immigration and the intelligence community.

-He left Business Synetics in 2002 to join ASIO as it was embarking on an extraordinary period of growth and change.
+He left Business Synetics in 2002 to join the Australian Security Intelligence Organisation (ASIO) as it was embarking on an extraordinary period of growth and change.
 For five years he held the position of CIO, driving innovation in technical infrastructure, analytical capability and digital information management.
-He was appointed to the position of Deputy Director-General in July 2007, managing a program of change across the human capital framework, intelligence and information sharing policy, legislative reform, protective security policy and the construction of the new ASIO central office.
+He was appointed to the position of Deputy Director-General in July 2007, managing a program of change across the human capital framework, intelligence and information policy, legislative reform, protective security policy and the construction of the new ASIO central office.

-As Director-General of the National Archives of Australia, David’s strategic focus has been on the whole-of-government transition to digital information management; expansion of preservation capability for paper, audio-visual and digital records; and the exploitation of emerging technology to enhance access to Australia’s archival resources.
+As Director-General of the National Archives of Australia, David’s strategic focus has been on the whole-of-government transition to ‘digital continuity’ in records and information management; expansion of preservation capability for paper, audio-visual and digital records; acceleration of the declassification of sensitive archival documents; and the exploitation of emerging technology to enhance the public’s access to archival resources.